🇦🇺 Australia

 Employer Sponsorship Requirements

-3. Lodge TRA skills assessment: Apply to TRA with your documentation.
-Pay the assessment fee and await outcome (typically 8–12 weeks).
+3. Apply for TRA skills assessment: Submit your application through the TRA online portal with qualifications, work history, and supporting documents.
+Pay the assessment fee and await a decision (typically 4–8 weeks).

 Practitioner Note